dentarg/auth0-blog/_posts/2017-08-07-javascript-for-microcontrollers-and-iot-part-3.markdown

 - 2017-06-21-javascript-for-microcontrollers-and-iot-part-1
 ---

-In [our last post from the JavaScript for Microcontrollers and IoT series]() we talked about building a sensor hub.
+In [our last post from the JavaScript for Microcontrollers and IoT series](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-2/) we talked about building a sensor hub.
 We succeeded, but our use of JavaScript remained small, in particular in contrast to the amout of C code that was necessary to write.
 In this post we take our sensor hub and expand it using JavaScript to act as a webserver in our local network.
 The webserver will display the readings from the sensors only for authenticated users.
 Will it be as easy as it looks?
 Read on to find out!

 {% include tweet_quote.html quote_text="Make a webserver using JavaScript on a microcontroller!" %}

 -----

 ## Introduction
-In [our last post]() we finally used all the code we developed for the [first post]() for something useful.
+In [our last post](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-2/) we finally used all the code we developed for the [first post](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-1/) for something useful.
 We created a small script that was in charge of reading values from sensors and then sending that information to different destinations.
-We sent the code to the cloud, to be handled by a [Webtask]() that in turn could do useful stuff with it (like sending an email when thresholds were exceeded), and we also sent the readings to a computer in the local network.
+We sent the code to the cloud, to be handled by a [Webtask](https://webtask.io/) that in turn could do useful stuff with it (like sending an email when thresholds were exceeded), and we also sent the readings to a computer in the local network.
 However, there was no way for a user in the local network to simply take a look at the readings (unless they set up a webserver on a computer).
 We also came to the conclusion that the added complexity of setting up a JavaScript interpreter and then exposing the C API through it was simply not worth it for small scripts.
 Things could be different if the JavaScript code were bigger, or, in other words, if most of the development happened on the JavaScript side of things.
 So for this post we decided to run the experiment: let's write something bigger in JavaScript and see where that gets us.

 ## The Plan
 We already have the sensor hub, so the next logical step is to have some way to see the readings from any smart device in the local network.
 One simple way to do that is to simply have a webpage served by the microcontroller.
 We could put the readings there!

 Now, if you recall what we saw of the Particle API in previous posts, you may remember we did have TCP sockets and WiFi.
 That's great!
 However for this we are missing a key part of the puzzle: an HTTP server.
 But what we want to do should be simple enough, and luckily, HTTP is, for the most part, rather simple for small tasks like ours.
 Could be integrate a small HTTP server using JavaScript in our sensor-hub example?
 It turns out we can.

-For our example we have decided to use [http-parser-js](), a JavaScript-only implementation of [Node's HTTP parser]().
+For our example we have decided to use [http-parser-js](https://github.com/creationix/http-parser-js), a JavaScript-only implementation of [Node's HTTP parser](https://github.com/nodejs/http-parser).
 Node's HTTP parser is written in C, so we could actually use that instead, but the point of using JavaScript on a microcontroller is to write less error prone C code and more JavaScript.
 The JavaScript version should be simpler to use, as long as our interpreter is up to the task.

-Using [http-parser-js]() we developed a small example that passes data from Particle's TCP API to the parser and then back to user-specified handlers, in the spirit of the rather simple Express library (although with a completely different, and much simpler API).
+Using [http-parser-js](https://github.com/creationix/http-parser-js) we developed a small example that passes data from Particle's TCP API to the parser and then back to user-specified handlers, in the spirit of the rather simple Express library (although with a completely different, and much simpler API).

 We also decided to add a small authentication screen to the sensor readings page.
 Since our example is only meant to run on the local network, as there is no SSL/TLS available on the Particle API yet, this is mostly for educational or testing purposes.
-For this we will use [auth0.js](), which let's us add authentication to a page with only a few lines of code.
+For this we will use [auth0.js](https://github.com/auth0/auth0.js), which let's us add authentication to a page with only a few lines of code.

 An interesting side of adding authentication is actually having the microcontroller validate the credentials.
-Since [Auth0]() implements [OpenID Connect](), we will learn how to validate [JWT tokens]() on the microcontroller too!
-For this task we decided to use our clean-room implementation of [JWT HMAC signatures from the JWT Handbook]().
+Since [Auth0](https://auth0.com/) implements [OpenID Connect](http://openid.net/connect/), we will learn how to validate [JWTs](https://auth0.com/e-books/jwt-handbook) on the microcontroller too!
+For this task we decided to use our clean-room implementation of [JWT HMAC signatures from the JWT Handbook](https://github.com/auth0/jwt-handbook-samples/blob/master/hmac.js).
 Why?
 Because it has no external dependencies and it is very small.
 Of course, for production uses you should prefer a well tested library with better error handling and not an educational one.
-Still, this poses an interesting challenge for our interpreter of choice: [JerryScript]().
+Still, this poses an interesting challenge for our interpreter of choice: [JerryScript](http://jerryscript.net/).

-Some of the libraries we decided to use for this require [ECMAScript 2015]().
-[JerryScript](), the interepreter we have been using so far, only support ECMAScript 5.1, so we will also learn to use a transpiler and bundler to accomplish our mission.
-For this task we will be using [Rollup]() and [Babel]().
+Some of the libraries we decided to use for this require [ECMAScript 2015](https://auth0.com/blog/a-rundown-of-es6-features/).
+[JerryScript](http://jerryscript.net/), the interepreter we have been using so far, only support ECMAScript 5.1, so we will also learn to use a transpiler and bundler to accomplish our mission.
+For this task we will be using [Rollup](https://github.com/rollup/rollup) and [Babel](https://babeljs.io/).
 Rollup produces very small code, and size is always important when working with microcontrollers.

 To sum up:
 - We will expand our JerryPhoton library to support inconming TCP connections (listening TCP sockets).
-- We will parse HTTP requests using [http-parser-js]().
+- We will parse HTTP requests using [http-parser-js](https://github.com/creationix/http-parser-js).
 - We will write a small HTTP class that will read the HTTP request and dispatch it to the right handler.
 - We will convert all the JavaScript code into a single bundle using only ECMAScript 5.1.
 - We will embed an HTML web page inside our JavaScript code using Rollup and then serve it according to the HTTP request.
-- We will validate JWTs to protect API endpoints using our educational, clean-room implementation of [HMAC signatures]() from the [JWT Handbook]().
+- We will validate JWTs to protect API endpoints using our educational, clean-room implementation of [HMAC signatures](https://github.com/auth0/jwt-handbook-samples/blob/master/hmac.js) from the [JWT Handbook](https://auth0.com/e-books/jwt-handbook).
-- We will rely on [auth0.js]() to perform the authentication for us.
+- We will rely on [auth0.js](https://github.com/auth0/auth0.js) to perform the authentication for us.

 Looks like quite a ride, so buckle up!

 ## Implementation
 ### Incoming TCP Connections
-The Particle API provides a convenient class to handle incoming TCP connections: [TCPServer]().
-Fortunately, `TCPServer` instances return `TCPClient` instances once the connection is established, so most of the hard work is already done in JerryPhoton (which provides a wrapper for `TCPClient` instances in JavaScriṕt).
+The [Particle API](https://docs.particle.io/reference/firmware/photon/#tcpserver) provides a convenient class to handle incoming TCP connections: [TCPServer](https://docs.particle.io/reference/firmware/photon/#tcpserver).
+Fortunately, `TCPServer` instances return `TCPClient` instances once the connection is established, so most of the hard work is already done in JerryPhoton (which provides a wrapper for `TCPClient` instances in JavaScript).
 We just need to create a new JavaScript object to expose the functionality (`ṕhoton.TCPServer`) and include a single method in it: `available`.

 This is simple enough: